xonixx/xonixx.github.io/makesure-vs-just.md

 ---
 layout: post
-title: 'makesure vs just'
+title: 'makesure vs just comparison on examples'
-description: 'makesure vs just comparison on examples'
+description: 'This article compares the two tools on some particular real-world examples'
 ---

 ## `makesure` vs `just` comparison on examples